 Helga has received several awards from the Arts Council including a Dance Bursary (2019) and the Dance Artist in Residence Award with Uillinn West Cork Arts Centre (2017 & 2018) as well as several project awards from Cork City Council and a Culture Ireland Grant (2018) among others.
 Currently Helga holds the post of Cork City Dance Artist in Residence at Dance Cork Firkin Crane (2021 - 2023) supported by the Arts Council and Cork City Council.

-Originally from Germany Helga Deasy is a dance artist and choreographer based in Cork / Ireland.
-She trained at Trinity Laban, Conservatoire of Music and Dance in London, where she completed an M. A. in Creative Practice with distinction (2012) and a Postgraduate Diploma in Community Dance (2011).
-Helga also holds a degree in Social Work with a focus on music and movement studies (University of Applied Sciences, Regensburg, Germany, 2008) and is a qualified yoga instructor.
-Currently Helga specialises in Choreological Studies at Trinity Laban, an analytical approach to movement based on the contemporary development of Rudolf Laban's principles which influences her choreographic practice and movement research.
+Helga trained at Trinity Laban, Conservatoire of Music and Dance in London, where she completed an M. A. in Creative Practice with distinction (2012), a Specialist Diploma in Choreological Studies with distinction (2018) and a Postgraduate Diploma in Community Dance (2011).
+Further she holds a degree in Social Work with a focus on music and movement studies (University of Applied Sciences, Regensburg, Germany, 2008) and is a qualified yoga instructor and yoga therapist.
+Helga is a Alumni Ambassador for Trinity Laban.